streamABC/streamabc-documentation/german/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to streamABC's documentation!
+Willkommen in streamABC's Dokumentation!
 =====================================

-The streamABC documentation is organized into several sections:
+Die streamABC Dokumentation is unterteilt in folgende Bereiche:

 * :ref:`faqs`
 * `Distributors </en/latest/#distributor-docs>`_